-The GB Asana35 is the first car seat from a new company that has made a splash in the stroller world.
-The Asana 35 can hold a child up to 35 pounds, hence the name, and has lots of high-end features that make it worth a second look.
+The GB Asana35 was the first infant car seat from a new company that made a splash in the stroller world.
+The Asana 35 holds a child up to 35 pounds, hence the name, and has lots of high-end features that make it worth a second look.
 It's important to note that there are two different versions of the Asana car seat.
 The Asana35 AP is available on its own, and has a load leg attached to the base.
 The Asana35 that comes with the GB Evoq travel system does not have the load leg.

 Asana35 Car Seat Features